kevinsogo/compgen/README.md

     direct_to_hackerrank testset_script_file -- validator command -- solution command -- subtasks
     ```

-    The `--` can be replaced by any token not appearing in the validator and solution commands.
+    The idea is that `--` can be replaced by any token not appearing in the validator and solution commands.

 - Convert all scripts to Python in case no one knows (or likes to work with) Bash.

+- Use gitlab's "Issues" feature and write these things there instead.